openAMRobot/OpenAMR_UI_package/README.md

     3.  **Movement control (move\_base package):** sending appropriate velocity commands to the robot's wheels or motors to execute the planned path.

-4.  **gmapping\_package (linorobot includes it):** this ROS package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
+4.  **gmapping\_package (linorobot includes it):** this ROS2 package offers a popular SLAM (Simultaneous Localization and Mapping) solution.
 It allows the robot to build a map of its environment in real-time while simultaneously keeping track of its location within that map.
 This map information is often crucial for navigation planning.

-5.  **map\_server\_package (linorobot includes it):** this ROS package acts as a server that manages the map data used by the navigation stack.
-It essentially loads a map (created beforehand using tools or provided by gmapping) and makes it accessible to other ROS nodes that require it for navigation purposes.
+5.  **map\_server\_package (linorobot includes it):** this ROS2 package acts as a server that manages the map data used by the navigation stack.
+It essentially loads a map (created beforehand using tools or provided by gmapping) and makes it accessible to other ROS2 nodes that require it for navigation purposes.

 **UI description**